 In fact Google’s AdSense experts says that there is a direct correlation between the placement of the AdSense ads and the resulting click through.
 You can get detail’s about this from Google’s own page here.

 The best google adsense placement varies and also a lot depends on the topic that you write.
 Regular postings and sticking to your topic helps Google to target the best related ads for your blog.

-The so called HEAT MAP illustration from Google itself shows the best Google AdSense placement, locations on a page.
-As shown below, certain locations tend to be more successful than others, this is keeping in view the blog readers eye movement and most likely place to click.
+The so called HEAT MAP illustration from Google itself shows the best google adsense placement, locations on a page.
+As shown below, certain locations tend to be more successful than others.
+This is keeping in view the blog readers eye movement and most likely place to click.

-When somebody lands on your page the first thing he will read is the Post title and placing the ad just above it will grab his or her attention, so the visibility of ads is more.
+When somebody lands on your page the first thing he will read is the Post title and placing the ad just above it will grab his or her attention.
+So the visibility of ads is more.
 As per my experience I feel this is one of the best Google AdSense placement slot.

-Experiment with your own Google Ads placements and always check it up from your Google AdSense response tracking tool in your AdSense control panel.
-Over a period of time you will see the differences in response and accordingly determine what works best for your site.
+Experiment with your own Google AdSense Ads placements and always check from your Google AdSense response tracking tool in your AdSense control panel.
+Over a period of time you will see the differences in response and accordingly determine which works out to be the best Google AdSense placement, for your site.
 But don’t be too complacent, because what is working today for you may not work tomorrow if you happen to re-design your site.

 Size of Ad units : What size of Ad units to use ?
 According to opinion from various bloggers, the most popular ad blocks are : 330×250 size for Image ads.
-336×280 size for Text Ads and 160×600 tower size banner Ad for the side bar Ads.As I said earlier there is no hard and fast rules for this too, as it will depend on your Template/Theme size.
-But if your Theme allows use these block size Ads for best performance.
+336×280 size for Text Ads and 160×600 tower size banner Ad for the side bar Ads.
+It will depend on your Template/Theme size.
+But if your Theme allows, use these block size Ads for best performance.

 But regardless of what the experts may say, you are your best adviser, experiment what works best for you, at the end of the day you’re the only expert who matters.
 GOOD LUCK and happy blogging.If you enjoyed this post, Please consider leaving a comment or subscribing to the Feed to have future articles delivered to your Feed reader